zengzhenhog/go_learning/README.md

 # go_learning
-Learning Chinese for the first time
+Learning go for the first time